Beltré, Helton, Mauer and Leyland inducted into the Baseball Hall of Fame - KESQ

 “No matter which Hall of Famer you’re here to support today, or which team you cheer for, your presence is always felt,” Leyland said.
 “On your feet in the ninth with the home team clinging to a one-run lead, turning on your television for the first game in the World Series and seeing 50,000 fans hoping and praying that this may be their year, or a little boy or girl getting their first autograph scurrying back to the stands to show mom and dad what they just did.
 Ladies and gentlemen, that’s you.
 That’s baseball.
 And this is the Hall of Fame.”

 Beltré led this year’s class with 95.1% of the Baseball Writers’ Association of America vote in his first year on the ballot.
-Helton followed with 79.7% of the vote in his sixth year of eligibility and Mauer received 76.1% of the BBWAA vote in his first year.
+Helton followed with 79.7% in his sixth year of eligibility and Mauer received 76.1% in his first year.

+Players who fell short of the 75% threshold for election included Billy Wagner (73.8%), Gary Sheffield (63.9%), Andruw Jones (61.6%) and Carlos Beltrán (57.1%).
 Sheffield was on the ballot for the 10th time without reaching the 75% mark and is no longer eligible for BBWAA consideration.
-Bautista, Martinez, Colon, Holliday, González, Phillips, Reyes and Shields did not receive the minimum requirement of 5% of the vote and are also no longer eligible for BBWAA consideration.

 Joe Castiglione and Gerry Fraley were also honored during Hall of Fame weekend.
 Castiglione has been the Boston Red Sox radio broadcaster for a record 42 seasons and received the Ford C. Frick Award.
 Fraley was posthumously honored with the BBWAA Career Excellence Award for his work as a writer.
-During his career, Fraley covered the Philadelphia Phillies, Atlanta Braves, Texas Rangers and worked as the national baseball writer for the Dallas Morning News.
+Fraley covered the Philadelphia Phillies, Atlanta Braves and Texas Rangers, and also worked as the national baseball writer for the Dallas Morning News.

 AP MLB: https://apnews.com/hub/mlb